burhankhaja/Velvet_POC/README.md

 import {IPortfolio} from  "src/contracts/core/interfaces/IPortfolio.sol";
 ```

-**Now, All You have to do is to place gist in test/ folder such that test/POC.sol file is created**
+**`Now, All You have to do is to this:`**
+- build dependencies quickly by running `forge build` , it would take 3 seconds hardly
-- I have already provided a link to the gist in the issue comments
+- place gist in test/ folder such that test/POC.sol file is created, i've already provided a link to a `gist` in issue comments (probably last one)